-Research different types of Maps , and how we divide land.
-Compare the Map of Australia with AIATSIS map\.
+Research different types of Maps, and how we divide land.
+Compare the Map of Australia with AIATSIS map.
 Look the fourteen different language groups that make up Noongar Country.

-Where do you live?
-How would you map a country?
+- What part of Noongar Boodja do you live on? - How would you map a country?